enamyaovi/alx-airbnb-database/database-adv-script/partition_performance.md

 ## Structural Considerations

 To enable partitioning on `start_date`, a composite primary key (`booking_id`, `start_date`) was introduced.
 This decision was made in response to MySQL's rule that all unique constraints must include the partitioned column.
-While it slightly complicates the schema, especially for referencing `booking_id` alone.
-It is a practical tradeoff when partitioning is needed for performance gains.
+While it slightly complicates the schema, especially for referencing `booking_id` alone, it is a practical tradeoff when partitioning is needed for performance gains.

 This change means that any foreign key or application logic relying solely on `booking_id` will now need to account for `start_date` as well, or rely on surrogate keys elsewhere.
 It’s a deviation from the simplicity of a single-column primary key, but necessary within the constraints of MySQL’s partitioning engine.